Prague Beer and Czech Tapas Tour

 * Indulge in what Prague is famous for – beer!

-* Visit five of Prague’s most legendary beer halls and a microbrewery
+* Visit four of Prague’s most legendary beer halls and a microbrewery

 * Savour typical Czech 'beer tapas' in different pubs along the way